 Civic Futures enables collaboration between a wide range of funders and civil society to counter national security overreach.

-We can advise funders who are finding that shrinking civic space is impeding progress in their field, and we can bring funders and civil society together to learn, strategise and commit resources.
-Our offer includes:
+We can advise funders who are finding that shrinking civic space is impeding progress in their field, and we bring funders and civil society together to learn, strategise and commit resources.

-We are building a global, cross-sectoral response to disrupt and transform the harms of counter-terrorism.
+We are building a global, cross-sectoral response to disrupt and reform security powers to prevent abuse, and ultimately transform our global approach to security.

 Get in touch